zhusupbekovan/zhusupbekovan.github.io/README.md

    useradd -m -G users -s /bin/  bash  justin useradd -m -G users -s /bin/  bash  codi
    ```
-    User account for *nuraiym* was created before.
+    User account for *nuraiym* was created in previous section.
 2. Set Passwords

     Assign passwords to users and enforce a password change on the first login: